BulatovaTati/car-rental/README.md

 -   Ability to add cars to favorites, saved even after page reload
 -   Detailed car page with booking form
 -   Pagination with a "Load More" button to fetch more cars
--   Mileage displayed with spaces for thousands (e.g., "5 000 km")
--   Notification on successful booking

 ## Technologies Used